NJIT-WIS/project-management-github-activity/README.md

 2. You will learn to merge pull requests and resolve merge conflicts
 3. You will learn to manage a basic project using GitHub Project.

-### Complete the Assignment By adding your issues to these 3 lists and we need a count how many times each issue is mentioned.
+### Complete the Assignment By adding your issues to these 3 lists and count how many times each issue is mentioned.
+We need a count of how many times each issue is mentioned.
 The number in the bracket next to each issue is the count, you should set your count at 1 for your issue.

 ### Your list should look like this:
 #### Things we understand**